sf-wdi-37/schedule/hw/week-01.md

 For about 1-1.5 Hours - Continue working on the [Javascript Functions Training](https://github.com/sf-wdi-37/functions-exercises) Dont't forget to look at the solutions if you get too stuck!

-Optional: Look ahead at tomorrows lessons for [DOM Manipulation](https://github.com/sf-wdi-37/dom-manipulation) and [DOM Events](https://github.com/sf-wdi-37/dom-events-jquery)
+Optional: Look ahead at the lessons for tomorrow, [DOM Manipulation](https://github.com/sf-wdi-37/dom-manipulation) and [DOM Events](https://github.com/sf-wdi-37/dom-events-jquery)

 <!--
 ### Thursday